Satnam-420/AI-ML-Documented/README.md

 # AI ML and Data Science Journey
-My journey learning and building projects in AI, Machine Learning and Data Science.
+My journey learning and building projects in AI, Machine Learning and Data Science...